webitel/docs-en/source/acr-applications.rst

 pickup
 ++++++

-:ref:`pickup` group name.
+:py:mod:`pickup` group name.
 The pickup endpoint is a dummy channel that never answers to which you can originate from anywhere you can place calls.

 parameters
 ++++++++++

-Set variables to all endpoints.
-Some useful variables:

 +--------------------------------------------+-------------------------------------------------------------------------------------+
 | ``instant_ringback=true``                  | Ringback will not wait for indication before sending ringback tone to calling party.|